 Now that we have an idea of where we can use these storage options, let's examine each option in a little more detail.
 We'll tackle them in order of Oracle's recommendation, starting with Oracle's least preferred, raw devices, and finishing up with Oracle's top recommendation, ASM.

 Raw devices need little explanation.
-As with single-instance Oracle,
+As with single-instance

-software and dump files elsewhere.
+to store your software and dump files elsewhere.

 Pros: You won't need to

 install any vendor or Oracle-supplied clusterware or additional